 Important!
 Your VPN connection will be temporarily interrupted while our app changes your IPVanish IP address.

 HideMyAss is (or it was) the preferred tool for those performing data scraping.
 Unfortunately, the latest versions of the HideMyAss apps (3.x) have removed the rotating IPs feature.
 Most probably it will be added in future releases.

 To sum up, the automatically change IP is possible.
-Firstly, you should know exactly what your needs are and, secondly, select the proper solution.
-My advice is to give a try to proxies and to ibVPN as it offers free trial.
+Firstly, you should know what your needs are and, secondly, select the proper solution.
+My advice is to give a try to proxies and ibVPN as it offers a free trial.
 Enjoy!